Syyskimo/skm-consent/README.md

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*

 *Except, if you don't want to.
 You can just get wicked pre-build javascript*
-## Get started the easy way

-1. Just import the public/build/bundle.js to any webpage/service/store/whatever
-2. Add <skm-consent> with needed params and <skm-cookie>:s
-3. Come back here, for you don't know what they are
-4. See the public/index.html for example.
-5. Wait for me finish the product so you can get better documentation
-6. ...
-7. No profit

 ## Get started with development